trainb0y/FabriZoom/README.md

 Also, the mod configuration is not persistent between Minecraft restarts.

 ### Quilt
-Although the current maintainer of the Quilt version [doesn't wish to support fabric](https://gist.github.com/EnnuiL/79885a99e5c908010fa5eca527590b98), a few mods I rely on do not function on Quilt.
-Therefore, for now I'll be trying to get OkZoomer working on modern Fabric versions, as for the forseeable future I'll be using Fabric.
+Although the current maintainer of OkZoomer (Quilt) [doesn't wish to support fabric](https://gist.github.com/EnnuiL/79885a99e5c908010fa5eca527590b98), a few mods I rely on do not function on Quilt.
+Therefore, for now I'll be trying to get fabrizoom working on modern Fabric versions, as for the forseeable future I'll be using Fabric.
 This is not to say Quilt is bad, I think it has a lot of promise, but in my opinion it just isn't ready yet.

-This mod *should* in theory work on Quilt, but you might as well just use the [Quilt version](https://github.com/EnnuiL/OkZoomer).
+This mod *should* in theory work on Quilt, but you might as well just use the original [OkZoomer](https://github.com/EnnuiL/fabrizoom).

 ## VERY MUCH A WORK IN PROGRESS